 Keep Your Expectations in Check

-Can you gain muscle and lose fat the same time?
+Can you build muscle and lose fat at the same time?

 Simple answer: yes.

 More complex answer: maybe.
-You can’t really say for sure that a certain individual will be able to.
-It depends on many physiological and behavioural factors.
+You can’t say for sure that a particular individual will be able to.
+It depends on many physiological and behavioral factors.

-Other factors, like your hormones, how well you sleep, and your entire life outside the gym, including stress and things like that, also affect your chances to gain muscle while losing fat.
+Other factors, like your hormones, how well you sleep, and your entire life outside the gym, including stress, also affect your chances of gaining muscle while losing fat.

 - How to Build Muscle: Exercises, Programs & Diet